PEESEgroup/SCAN/README.md

     source activate scan

+Alternatively, `environment.yaml` provides the dependencies for creating running environment.
 Then, in directory `model`, you can test if all the prerequisites are installed properly by running:

     python train.py